 Information for Students

-Learning Development offers a range of free resources and teaching services to all enrolled students who wish to improve their academic performance.
+Learning Development offers a range of free resources and teaching services to all enrolled students seeking to improve their academic performance.
 Explore the following links to our materials and program information.

 For postgraduate research students, LD also offers a series of workshops on thesis writing.
 Follow the link below for more information and registration.